Families "priced out" of Preston's West View Leisure Centre where an hour's swimming costs £20 for a parent and two kids

 "Regular users would benefit by signing up for monthly membership where rates are £30 for a full adult membership, £24 for an off-peak membership and £18 for a junior membership."

-But this response has done little to quell the backlash, with some families saying the cost of a full membership is just too much for, particularly for casual users.
+But this response has done little to quell the backlash, with some saying the cost of a full membership is just too much for families who only use it every now and then.

 Joey Afrin Black, from Fishwick, said: "I am furious both on a personal level and for my community.
 Even the cinema is cheaper.